tenor/RestBus.Benchmarks/readme.md

 ### One Way RPC Throughput Test

 This test measures how many 2048 byte messages can be sent on a round-trip from one publisher to one subscriber and back.
-The throughput measured is one way. i.e from client to server.
+The throughput measured is one way. i.e. from client to server.

 ![One Way RPC Test Results](https://raw.githubusercontent.com/tenor/RestBus.Benchmarks/master/images/RabbitMQ/rpc_throughput_20_threads.png)